How to Identify the Two Primary Root Causes of a Clutter Problem:

 Each of these is discussed in detail below, along with suggestions for overcoming them.
 Whether the problem is a small one like a storage space that has gotten out of hand or a larger-scale clutter problem that has taken over your whole house.

-Could Transitional Clutter Be the Root Cause of Your Problem?
+Could the Root Cause of Your Clutter Problem be Transitional?